royankit11/Credit-Card-Fraud-Detection/README.md

-The train and test splits show nearly identical behavior, indicating the unsupervised pipeline is not overfitting.
-In both splits, the*fraud class (1) attains higher recall (~0.73) than precision (~0.61), which means the model catches most fraud but at the cost of more false alarms (e.g., 35,543 non-fraud labeled as fraud on train; 11,776 on test).
-Conversely, false negatives are lower (19,804 train; 6,680 test), aligning with a “catch-more-fraud” preference.
-Overall accuracy (~0.631) is modest—as expected for a label-agnostic method mapped via majority vote—but the stable metrics and confusion matrices suggest K-Means provides a reasonable unsupervised baseline that prioritizes recall of fraud over precision and can be useful as an upstream filter or as part of a hybrid pipeline.
+Train and test behave similarly, so the unsupervised pipeline does not appear to overfit.
+In both splits the fraud class has recall ~0.73 and precision ~0.61, which means many frauds are caught but with more false alarms (FP train 35,543, test 11,776), while false negatives are lower (FN train 19,804, test 6,680).
+Overall accuracy is ~0.631.
+Taken together, K Means is a reasonable unsupervised baseline that favors recall over precision and is best used as an upstream filter or within a hybrid pipeline.

 ---